Ukraine unveils Chernobyl's radioactive dust shelter

 Published Wednesday, July 10, 2019 11:29AM EDT

-KIEV, Ukraine -- A structure built to confine radioactive dust from the nuclear reactor at the centre of the 1986 Chernobyl disaster was formally unveiled on Wednesday.
+KIEV, Ukraine -- Ukraine's President Volodymyr Zelenskiy on Wednesday inaugurated a giant structure built to confine radioactive debris at the nuclear reactor that exploded in Chornobyl in 1986.

-Ukrainian President Volodymyr Zelenskiy inaugurated the "new safe confinement" shelter that spans the remains of the Chornobyl nuclear power plant's Reactor No. 4.
+The complex construction effort to secure the molten reactor's core and 200 tons of highly radioactive material took nine years to complete under the auspices of the European Bank for Reconstruction and Development.

-Officials have described the reactor enclosure as the largest movable land-based structure ever built, with a span of 257 metres (843 feet) and a total weight of over 36,000 metric tons (over 40,000 tons.)
+Officials have described the shelter as the largest movable land-based structure ever built, with a span of 257 metres (843 feet) and a total weight of over 36,000 metric tons (over 40,000 tons).

-Reactor No. 4 at the plant in what was then Soviet Ukraine exploded and burned on April 26, 1986.
-The disaster's eventual death toll is subject to speculation and dispute.
+Reactor No. 4 at the plant in what was then Soviet Ukraine exploded and burned on April 26, 1986, spewing radioactive dust across Europe in the world's worst nuclear accident.

-About 350,000 people were evacuated from the explosion area in the early days after the accident.
+Thirty workers died either from the explosion or from acute radiation sickness within several months.
 About 600,000 people had exposure to radiation at elevated levels while fighting the fire at the plant or working to clean up the contamination.

+The accident exposed millions in the region to dangerous levels of radiation and forced a permanent evacuation of about 350,000 people from hundreds of towns and villages in Ukraine and Belarus.

-The new confinement structure was designed to keep radioactive dust from moving and as a safeguard from further crumbling of the reactor.
+The new confinement structure was designed to safeguard radioactive debris and prevent further crumbling of the reactor.
 A section of the machine hall collapsed in 2012.

+To finance the containment structure, the EBRD managed a fund with contributions from 45 countries, the European Union and the bank's own resources.
+Ukraine contributed 100 million euros (about $112 million).

 Deputy project manager Victor Zalizetskyi, who has been part of construction and repairs at the Chornobyl plant since 1987, said he was "filled with pride" that he got to work on a job "that has such a big importance for all humankind."